Salisbury, Massachusetts is a small town on the North Shore of Massachusetts along the New Hampshire border.

 In the early 17th century, fisherman visited Salisbury often, prior to colonization, and brought European diseases that hit the local Pennacook population hard, although frequent warfare with the Mohawk tribe is also believed to have dwindled their numbers.

-According to the book The Indian Population of New England in the Seventeenth Century, the Pennacook frequently traveled between the coast and their main settlement in Concord, NH which may have helped spread disease.
+According to Sherburne Friend Cook in his book, The Indian Population of New England in the Seventeenth Century, the Pennacook frequently traveled between the coast and their main settlement in Concord, NH which may have helped spread disease.
 This is especially true of the great plague of 1617, which started in coastal areas like Salisbury:

 “The great plague of 1617 destroyed hundreds of indians all along the coast from the Saco River south to Cape Cod.
 Ballard, in commenting upon the population decline in the vicinity of Concord, refers to the devastation caused by the Mohawk and continues: ‘It is possible, too, that the ravaging disease which swept off large numbers of natives on the sea coast…brought a portion of its desolation to this region.’
 He mentions the frequent visits between the coastal people and those of the interior – visit which could have easily communicated the plague.”